johnfking/ELBA/README.md

 # ELBA - Emu Lua Bot API

-ELBA provides a Lua wrapper around the standard chat-based Emu server-bot interface.
+ELBA provides a Lua wrapper around the standard text chat-based Emu server-bot interface.
 It exposes a set of helper functions and enumerations for driving in‑game bots from Lua scripts.
 The project also includes lightweight stubs so the API can be unit tested without a running MacroQuest environment.

 ## Repository layout